Skip to navigation Skip to content Skip to subnav

 • § 624.
 Dual liability; claims, settlement procedure

-(b) Prior to entry of judgment, either the employer or the employer’s insurance carrier or the employee or the employee’s personal representative may settle their claims as their interest shall appear and may execute releases therefor, but the consent of the employer, or, if insured, the insurance carrier, shall be required, if the amount of the settlement by the employee or the employee’s personal representative is less than the compensation benefits that would have been payable in the future but for the provisions of this section.
+(b) Prior to entry of judgment, either the employer or the employer’s insurance carrier or the employee or the employee’s personal representative may settle their claims as their interest shall appear and may execute releases for their claims.
+The consent of the employer, or, if insured, the insurance carrier, shall be required if the amount of the settlement by the employee or the employee’s personal representative is less than the compensation benefits that would have been payable in the future but for the provisions of this section.

 (c) The settlement and release by the employee shall not be a bar to action by the employer or its insurance carrier to proceed against the third party for any interest or claim it might have.

-(d) In the event the injured employee or personal representative settle the claim for injury or death, or commence proceedings thereon against the third party before the payment of workers’ compensation, the recovery or commencement of proceedings shall not act as an election of remedies and any monies so recovered shall be applied as provided in this section.
+(d) In the event the injured employee or personal representative settle the claim for injury or death, or commence proceedings on the claim against the third party before the payment of workers’ compensation, the recovery or commencement of proceedings shall not act as an election of remedies and any monies recovered shall be applied as provided in this section.

 (f) Expenses of recovery shall be the reasonable expenditures, including attorney’s fees, incurred in effecting the recovery.
 Attorney’s fees, unless otherwise agreed upon, shall be divided among the attorneys for the plaintiff as directed by the court.
 The expenses of recovery shall be apportioned by the court between the parties as their interests appear at the time of the recovery.

-(g) Compensation benefits referred to in this section shall in each instance include but not be limited to all expenses incurred under sections 639 and 640 of this title.
+(g) Compensation benefits referred to in this section shall in each instance include all expenses incurred under sections 639 and 640 of this chapter.

 (h) The injured employee or the employee’s personal representative shall be prohibited from commencing a civil action to enforce liability against the workers’ compensation insurance carrier for conducting workplace inspections, or an employer-employee safety committee except in the case of gross negligence or willful misconduct.
 The employee or the employee’s personal representative shall have the burden of proving gross negligence or willful misconduct.